anamj/MNIST/README.md

     |   |--utils.py
     |
     |
-    |-- visualization: Folder with general visualization functions and metrics (NEXT)
+    |-- visualization: Folder with general visualization functions and metrics (NEXT!)
     |
     |
     |-- main.py: Main script where experiments are launched from